cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-function.md

 Change the volatility of the function to the specified setting.
 See [CREATE FUNCTION](/docs/sql-statements/sql-stmt-create-function.md) for details.

-[ EXTERNAL ] SECURITY INVOKER
+[ EXTERNAL ] SECURITY INVOKER`**
-[ EXTERNAL ] SECURITY DEFINER
+[ EXTERNAL ] SECURITY DEFINER`**

-:   Change whether the function is a security definer or not.
+Change whether the function is a security definer or not.
 The key word `EXTERNAL` is ignored for SQL conformance.
 See [CREATE FUNCTION](/docs/sql-statements/sql-stmt-create-function.md) for more information about this capability.

 **`PARALLEL`**